 Victoza Patient assistance program

-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Victoza medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Victoza medication with our help.Get started today

 - Secure: Your personal and medical information is safe with us